 - Keep your hair hydrated

-Another great way to make your hair fresh and color vibrant is to hydrate it.
+Another great way to make your hair fresh and keep the color vibrant is to hydrate it.
 First, drink plenty of water and eat fresh fruit.
 Second, make sure to wash your hair and moisturize it at least twice every week.
 You can also apply a leave-in conditioner, a hair mask, or other hydration products.

 Hair coloring is fun - It is a great way to revamp your look and provide yourself some inner confidence.
-But doing it more often have some serious drawbacks.
+But doing it more often can have some serious drawbacks.
 Not to mention, the products themselves contain tons of chemicals that can harm your natural hair growth.